 Capturing the dynamic millimeter sky: The Universe isn’t static.
 I develop algorithms to detect fleeting events—from bursts of exotic stars to the subtle signatures of gravitational waves—in a part of the sky that has been largely unexplored for transient phenomena.

-AI for cosmology: How can machine learning not just process data faster, but help us ask better questions and make discoveries we didn’t know to look for?
+Data-driven cosmology: How can we not just process data faster, but ask better questions and make discoveries we didn’t know to look for?